Maugeri-Nanomed-Lab/FAIRaman/metadata_spec.md

 ## FAIRaman metadata schema

 Fields included in the FAIRaman scheme.
-All fields are written even if remain empty for compatibility with possible federated learning architecture
+All fields are written even if empty for compatibility with possible federated learning architecture

 ---